ian-bda/nitr_finder/README.md

 `steps/08a_rnaseq.sh` · 64G, 16 cpu, 24 h

-Skip if you have no FASTQ.
+Skip if you have no FASTQ and no `RNA_ISOSEQ`.
 The script exits 0.
 Steps 8 / 8b still run.

-STAR vs the **full genome**, subset the cluster BAM, StringTie `--conservative`.
+- Illumina PE: STAR vs the **full genome**, subset the cluster BAM, StringTie `--conservative`.
+- PacBio Iso-Seq FASTA(s): `minimap2 -ax splice:hq`, subset, StringTie `-L`.

 ```bash
 sbatch --export=ALL,NITR_CONFIG=$NITR_CONFIG steps/08a_rnaseq.sh